ADIPEC 2023 - In-country value - it's more than a contractual obligation

 Renewable natural gas produced from biogas, power-to-gas and biomass gasification, is a clean and low-carbon alternative to conventional natural gas, that can be transported and distributed using the existing grid infrastructure.

-Wood’s VESTA catalytic methanation technology for green natural gas production provides an efficient, robust and viable system that can be adapted to any source of syngas, including the CO2-rich gases typical for biogas upgrading and power-to-gas applications based on green hydrogen.
+Wood’s VESTA catalytic methanation technology for natural gas production provides an efficient, robust and viable system that can be adapted to any source of syngas (e.g., from biomass or waste gasification), including the CO2-rich gases typical for biogas upgrading and power-to-gas applications based on green hydrogen and CO2 from other processes.

-RNG or SNG is an ultra-clean and excellent energy carrier that can be directly introduced into existing natural gas grids.
+RNG is a -clean and excellent energy carrier that can be directly introduced into existing natural gas grids.
 The applications in the bio-based market sector include residential heating (including cooking), cogeneration and transportation systems.

 The biogas sector represents a production potential of renewable gas of 10 billion Nm3 of biomethane by 2030 (90% from agriculture matrices and 20% from organic wastes, non-biogenic sources and gasification).
 The production of biomethane delivers a reduction in greenhouse gas emissions.